civboot/civboot/notes.md

    multi-core processor.
 It should also be possible to store at least 1GiB on some kind of storage medium.
 These numbers seem impossible though, as even 256MiB of RAM required 100nm processes (at least).
+* Some rays of hope.
+[Tin Thin Film Transistors][Tin TFT] made directly on glass using only low temperature processes, which _may_ be replicatabeable by a Civboot at first glance (PECVD and RF sputtering).
+It looks like the characteristics are _extremely_ good as well.
+[This book][Tin Book] seems like a decent reference.
 * From what I've seen of semiconductor fabrication, in order to create a self-replicating machine which is simple we likely need to _invent_ a different material/process which is specifically for this purpose.